flutter/website/flutter-for-react-native/index.md

 title: Flutter for React Native Developers
 permalink: /flutter-for-react-native/
 ---
->> This is an edit-in-progress.
-Block quotes show draft notes - to be removed before publishing.

->> Document purpose:  To provide React Native developers information to quickly come up to speed using Flutter.
-This document describes fundamental differences and similarities between using Flutter and React Native to create mobile apps.
-Basic concepts are described to provide React developers what they need to know to user Flutter.
-You can find the full Flutter documentation at [Flutter.io](https://flutter.io/)

-If you've been creating apps in React Native, the information in this document will help you come up to speed quickly so that you can create your first Flutter app.

-#### Audience
-This document is for the following audience.
-* React Native developers who want to apply their existing React Native experience to quickly build Flutter mobile apps.
-* Developers with a fundamental knowledge of the React Native framework who would like to jump start their Flutter mobile app development.
+This document is for React Native (RN) developers looking to apply their existing RN knowledge to build mobile apps with Flutter.
+If you understand the fundamentals of the RN framework then you can use this document as a way to get started learning Flutter development.

+This document can be used as a cookbook by jumping around and finding questions that are most relevant to your needs.

 *****